Teaching Artists (Youth Arts)

 Jennifer Mazzucco (she/her) is an artist and educator in the San Francisco Bay Area.
 She holds a BFA in illustration from the University of Hartford and a Master’s degree in teaching from Pace University.
 Jennifer is also a freelance illustrator focusing primarily on children’s books and editorials, and co-founder of two arts-related non-profit organizations.
 Her watercolor illustrations have been published in the Society of Illustrators, Psychology Today, Family Circle among many other publications.
 She illustrated children’s books for both Gibb’s Smith and AugustHouse Publishers including The Pig Who Went Home on Sunday, an Appalachian Folktale by Donald Davis.
 Her paintings, mixed media work, and handmade books have been exhibited at the Aldrich Museum of Contemporary Art, Silvermine Guild Arts Center, Ridgefield Dance Conservatory, Joseloff Galleries, Enchanted Garden Studios, and more.
 Her large-scale work has been commissioned by private clients, yoga studios, and retreat centers.
 When Jennifer is not in her studio making art or teaching it, she is immersed in nature with her tripawd rescue pup Jyoti and filming snails in the courtyard for inspiration.
 The body of work she is presently working on contains a prolific series of color wheels, geometric mandala-inspired art, flora, fauna, and beyond.
 Website: https://jennifermazzucco.com/

-Natalie Palms (she/Her)is a multidisciplinary artist, working primarily in textiles.
+Natalie Palms (she/her)is a multidisciplinary artist, working primarily in textiles.
 She studied Art and Social Behavioral Studies in her hometown of Los Angeles before moving to Oakland.
 She received her BFA in Individualized Studies at California College of the Arts in 2015.
 Upon graduating, she began teaching K-8th art in numerous schools throughout the Bay Area.
 As a multiracial woman, creating a classroom environment focused on social-emotional learning, anti-racism, and sharing culturally diverse artists is important to her.
 She has recently launched her own business creating accessories she hand-dyes and prints while curating and leading textile-focused workshops for children and adults throughout the Bay Area.
 Natalie currently teaches at Kala’s After School Studio program.
 Website: www.nataliepalms.com / natalierose_textiles

 Joseph (Joey) Rose Avalos-Pangilinan is a Mexican-American artist and educator currently living in the San Francisco Bay Area.
 Pulling inspiration from queer navigation, transformation, and community as a collective, his work aims to immortalize personal narratives and familial histories.
 Joey’s work promotes space as a form of catharsis, in hopes of healing those who connect with his subjects by unpacking broader conversations on themes such as trauma, familial/cultural connection and vulnerability.
 In 2021, Joey graduated from San Francisco State University with a BA in Studio Art and a Minor in Education, and received the 2021 Martin Wong Scholarship for Painting/Drawing.
 This past year, Joey has been an artist in residence at local elementary schools throughout the Bay Area, supplying colorful & vibrant pedagogy that supports the development of our young, future artists.
 Joey teaches onsite and offsite at the Junior Center for Art & Science and Kala Art Institute.
 Website: https://www.instagram.com/joeyroseart/